 9-Maximum deflection distance by Newton-Raphson method.

-Maximum deflection distance for a simply supported beam Under triangular load-Numerically.
+Maximum deflection distance for a simply supported beam under a triangular load-Numerically.

-We want to get the maximum defection distance for a triangular load acting in a simply supported beam of length=6.0m.
-The maximum intensity of the load is 20 kNn/m.
+We want to determine the maximum deflection distance for a triangular load acting on a simply supported beam 6.0 m long.
+The maximum load intensity is 2.0 kN/m.
 Our task is to find the x-max distance using the Numerical method.
-We will solve this by using the Newton -Raphson method for roof findings.
+We will solve this by using the Newton-Raphson method for roof findings.

-This is a list of three items; the first item is the change of curvature equation and the diagram shape for a simply supported beam under triangular load, where P is the maximum value of the triangular load, x is the distance for which we want to calculate the change of curvature.
+This is a list of three items: the first is the change-of-curvature equation, and the diagram shape for a supported beam under a triangular load, where w0 is the maximum value of the triangular load, and x is the distance for which we want to calculate the change of curvature.

 Maximum deflection distance value by equations.

-The next slide image shows the slope and deflection equations for a simply supported beam under a uniformly Triangular distributed load.
+The next slide image shows the slope and deflection equations of a simply supported beam under a uniformly Triangularly distributed load.

-It is required to estimate the maximum deflection distance from the left support x max.
-The point of the maximum deflection is the point for which the slope of curvature is zero.
-Normally, we use the Newton – Raphson method we want to get the point where Y value =0.
+Estimating the maximum deflection distance from the left support x max is required.
+The point of the maximum deflection is the point at which the slope of curvature is zero.
+Usually, we use the Newton-Raphson method we want to get the point where Y value =0.

-The function value f(x) was on the numerator side, rerefer to the relation, where X0 is the starting point, f(x0) is the function value at x0, f'(x0) is the slope value of the function at point X0.
+The function value f(x) was in the numerator.
+Refer to the relation, where X0 is the starting point, f(x0) is the function value at x0, and f'(x0) is the function’s slope value at point X0.

-The revised form of the Newton-Raphson equation is based on the slope equation.
+The revised Newton-Raphson equation is based on the slope equation.

-To use the Newton-Raphson equation, we are going to deal with y’ curve, since it is changing from +ve value to a negative value, then a root point for zero slopes will give us the point of maximum deflection, instead of dealing with y curve as in the case of the original form of Newton-Raphson equation, we are now dealing with y’ function.
+To use the Newton-Raphson equation, we will work with the y’ curve, since it changes from positive to negative.
+A root point for zero slopes will give us the point of maximum deflection.
+Instead of dealing with the y curve as in the case of the original form of the Newton-Raphson equation, we are now dealing with the y’ function.

 Modification of Newton -raphson equation for structural analysis

-The steps for estimating x max by the analytical solution.
+The steps for estimating x max using the analytical solution.

 The modified equation for the root point will be as, for the first point after setting an initial point of, which will be given a value of 2.00m, less than the L/2.